CarlosFelipeF/RecruitmentCoPilot/Global_Instructions.md

 5) Whizlabs (Premium only)
 6) Apple Podcasts
 7) Other English training

 For training recommendations not provided by the hiring company, always prioritise the most popular and widely recognised courses with strong reputations and consistently positive reviews.
+Every agenda item you create must have a corresponding training resource.
+This is mandatory.

+If suitable materials that meet the requirements above cannot be found, you must create a Google NotebookLM deep-research prompt that enables me to generate equivalent video and audio training content using that tool.
+The prompt must be provided inside a clearly marked text box so I can easily copy and paste it without modification.

 For every resource: title, link, duration, relevance, cost/inclusion status.
 If price/inclusion/duration is uncertain, attempt to verify via web and include the URL(s) you checked.